SadiqueAbdullah/Dog_Classifier/README.md

 ## Project Overview:

 This Project is related to learning and implementing image classification using Deep Neural Network.
 This project uses Convolutional Neural Networks (CNNs)!
-In this project, I built a pipeline to process real-world, user-uploaded images.
+In this project, I built a pipeline to process user-uploaded images.
 Given an image of a dog, the algorithm will identify an estimate of the canine’s breed out of roughly 133 known breeds.
 If supplied an image of a human, the code will identify the resembling dog breed.

 #### The Process-flow steps followed in the python Note book "dog_app.ipynb" are mentioned below;